 Here are some of the cozy stops we've enjoyed after a Northern Virginia snowstorm.

-There are warm fireplaces at The Winery at Bull Run in Manassas (perfect after sledding at the Stone House), the Aspen Dale Winery in Delaplane, 2 Silos Brewing (which also rents igloos), and Katie's Coffee Shop in Great Falls.
+There are warm fireplaces at The Winery at Bull Run in Centreville where you can warm up after sledding at the Stone House.
+The Aspen Dale Winery in Delaplane is a nice stop with a fireplace in Northern Virginia hunt country.

 Northern Virginia wineries with sensational views are ideal places to relax after a Northern Virginia snowstorm.
-Many wineries require reservations in 2021 so plan ahead.
+Some wineries require reservations or have limited winter hours so plan ahead.

 We love the relaxed, friendly vibe and delicious beer at local breweries like Caboose Tavern in Vienna, and Ocelot in Ashburn.
 If the road is plowed and your car can handle the hill, you can not beat the brews with views at Dirt Farm Brewing in Bluemont.
 Find more great Loudoun County brews on Virginia’s LoCo Ale Trail.

 Our favorite Irish and English Pubs are perfect on a wintery day.
-Warm up with delicious Irish Pie, Guinness Beef Stew, or crispy Fish and Chips at The Old Brogue and these other wonderful Northern Virginia pubs.
+Warm up with delicious Irish Pie, Guinness Beef Stew, or crispy Fish and Chips at The Old Brogue and other wonderful Northern Virginia pubs.